Protected gap closing in Josephson junctions constructed on Bi$_2$Te$_3$ surface: EXPERIMENTAL METHOD AND RESULTS

-Before presenting the results of the contact resistance, let us first show in Fig. 1(b) the differential resistance $dV/dI_{\rm JJbias}$ of the Pb-Bi$_2$Te$_3$-Pb Josephson junction, which was measured between the two Pb electrodes as a function of magnetic field $B$ and bias current $I_{\rm JJbias}$ at the base temperature of $T\approx$ 20 mK.
+Firstly, we measured the differential resistance $dV/dI_{\rm JJbias}$ between the two Pb electrodes of a Pb-Bi$_2$Te$_3$-Pb Josephson junction (device \#1), as functions of magnetic field $B$ and bias current $I_{\rm JJbias}$ at the base temperature.
+The results are shown in Fig. 2, with the bias current swept from the bottom to the top.
 The white-colored area represents the zero-resistance state.
-Standard Fraunhofer diffraction pattern was obtained.
-The slight asymmetry of the pattern between positive and negative directions of $I_{\rm JJbias}$ is caused by the hystersis of $I_{\rm JJbias}-V$ characteristics, which is frequently seen in TI-based Josephson junctions.
-The period of the Fraunhofer pattern is $\Delta B=2.8\pm0.2$ G. It corresponds to an effective area of $S_{\rm eff}=\phi_0 /\Delta B=7.14$ $\mu$m$^2$ (where $\phi_0=h/2e$ is flux quantum, $e$ is the electron charge, and $h$ is the Planck constant).
-This estimated $S_{\rm eff}$ is in good agreement with $4 \mu m\times 1.8 \mu m=7.2$ $\mu$m$^2$, the geometric area of the junction after considering flux compression \cite{supplementary_materials}.
+The pattern is slightly asymmetric along the vertical direction, as is usually seen in literature for Josephson junctions of the similar type.
+The envelope of the zero-resistance state along the positive bias direction agrees well with the Fraunhofer pattern of critical supercurrent for Josephson junctions in the non-transparent limit (the red curve, for further explanation please refer to the supplementary materials \cite{supplementary_materials}).
+The period of the Fraunhofer pattern is $\Delta B=2.8\pm0.2$ G. It corresponds to an effective junction area of $S_{\rm eff}=\phi_0 /\Delta B=7.14 \mu$m$^2$ (where $\phi_0=h/2e$ is flux quantum, $e$ the electron charge, and $h$ the Planck constant).
+This estimated area is in good agreement with the geometric area of the junction $W\times H=4 \mu m\times 1.8 \mu m=7.2 \mu$m$^2$, where $W$ is the width and $H$ the effective distance between the two Pb electrodes after considering flux penetration and compression \cite{supplementary_materials}.

-Shown in Figs. 2(a), 2(b) and 2(c) are the 2D color plots of the contact resistance $dV/dI_{\rm b}$ measured at positions A, B and C, respectively, as a function of $B$ and bias current $I_{\rm b}$.
-The $dV/dI_{\rm b}$ shows a peak around zero bias current/voltage (Figs. 2(g), 2(h) and 2(i)).
-As will be explained later, this peak structure correlates to the local minigap in Bi$_2$Te$_3$.

-The most peculiar feature in Fig. 2 is the abrupt jumps in $dV/dI_{\rm b}$, which happens simultaneously at positions A, B and C, when the flux reaches the nodes of the Fraunhofer pattern.
-Despite that the peaks in the Fraunhofer pattern are sinusoidal-like, the $dV/dI_{\rm b}$ at positions A and B shows a skewed flux dependence followed by abrupt jumps, i.e., the minigap gradually changes from its most pronounced state at zero flux to the gap-closing state as the flux is ramped to the nodes of the Fraunhofer pattern, then suddenly jumps to the pronounced state again as passing the nodes.
-The skewed behavior can be more clearly seen from the horizontal line cuts of the 2D plots at $I_{\rm b}=0$, which are shown in Figs. 2(d) and 2(e).

-The flux-dependent evolution of minigap can also be clearly seen from the vertical line cuts of the 2D plots.
-The black and orange curves shown in Figs. 2(g) and 2(h) are the vertical line cuts taken from the corresponding 2D plots at $B=2.6$ G and 5.5 G, respectively.
-The minigap on these curves is largely suppressed.
-In the supplementary materials, we will present more evidence of gap-closing observed on additional device \cite{supplementary_materials}.
-We note, as will be shown later, that the remaining shape of the gap in Figs. 2(g) and 2(h) is presumably caused by the finite size effect of the Pd contact, as well as their misalignment to the ends of the junction.